RabiiAlaouiLamharzi/GWL-ProgrammingLanguage/README.md

 The content of the symbol table was initialized to contain all the reserved words.
 It has information about the scope that an identifier occurs in.

-For Code generation, we will generate code using as target language a simple assembly-like language under the name og GWAL

 **GAWL generator:**

+For Code generation, we will generate code using as target language a simple assembly-like language under the name of GWAL

 -	Input File: program1.txt, program2.txt, program3.txt (to be found in File Part 3).
 -	Output Files: